Caution - Roadwork on Highway 16 - Expect Delays

 Come prepared to tour Jewel Cave, wear low-heeled, rubber-soled shoes or hiking boots, and a light jacket or sweater.
 Close-toed shoes are highly recommended.
 The cave temperature is 49 degrees Fahrenheit or 9 degrees Celsius year-round.
 Persons who have heart or respiratory conditions, foot or lower joint problems, have recently been hospitalized, have a fear of heights or elevators should talk with a park ranger before selecting this tour.

 There is a limit of 30 participants on each Scenic Tour.
 Tickets are sold on a first-come, first-served basis.
-This tour will frequently sell out during holidays, spring breaks, and the summer months.
-Please call ahead for tour availability and check the daily tour schedule before your visit to Jewel Cave.
+This tour will frequently sell out during holiday weekends, spring breaks, and the summer months.
+Please call ahead to ask about tour availability or check the daily tour schedule before your visit to Jewel Cave.

 Did You Know?